Healthy Community Collaborative

 “Our philosophy has really been walking with people and being really intensively involved.
 So setting up the appointments with them, going with them, transporting them….Walking alongside someone through this whole process…..this journey to restore what they’ve missed out on – what’s been taken away through homelessness.”
 Case Manager at HCC site

-Researchers at TIEMH are evaluating outcomes of the community collaboratives.
-Using qualitative and quantitative methods, researchers are assessing individual outcome measures such as housing, mental health treatment, substance use treatment, medical services, and services to support employment and employment readiness, among others.
+The Texas Institute for Excellence in Mental Health (TIEMH) is conducting a comprehensive evaluation of the HCCs to measure their effectiveness.
+Using qualitative and quantitative methods, TIEMH researchers assess individual outcome measures such as housing, mental health treatment, substance use treatment, medical services, and services to support employment and employment readiness.
 They are also developing descriptions of each project site and emerging practices for dissemination in other communities.
-Researchers also complete ongoing reviews of data for accuracy, quality, validation, and consistency and provide feedback for quality improvement.

 The TIEMH researchers also conduct ongoing data reviews for accuracy, quality, validation, and consistency and provide feedback for quality improvement every quarter.
 The evaluation conducted by TIEMH will provide valuable insights into the effectiveness of the HCC approach in addressing homelessness in Texas and inform future efforts to reduce homelessness and support recovery-oriented care.